climate-mirror/datasets/README.md

-# datasets
+# Dataset Mirroring
-For tracking data mirroring progress
+This repository is for tracking progress on climate dataset mirroring.

+## Contributing a New Dataset